 Recently I’ve detected a worrying increase in the numbers of institutions adopting mixed ability in mathematics as standard.
-It’s my experience that delivery of a successful mixed-ability system relies on the few teachers who are bestowed with natural charisma and skilfulness.
-But they’re in a distinct minority.
+It’s my experience that delivery of a successful mixed-ability system relies on the few teachers who have the required level of specific expertise, natural charisma and skilfulness.
+They are in a distinct minority.
 So highly specialised is mixed ability that, for most schools, its adoption in practice represents a significant step backwards.
 Even if mixed ability is pursued well by the school, most teachers will still struggle.
 However, if setting is properly structured – by naming sets appropriately instead of around a simplistic, top-bottom pecking order; by creating a balanced combination of streams and sets; by allowing a constant, fluid movement of students between sets – the perceived disadvantages of setting largely fall away.

 Before appraising my own views as an educationist, however, consider some from the sharp end.
 In 2011, the experienced London inner-city maths teacher Kris Boulton began his career in a school which applied setting to mathematics.
 He found the experience wanting; from the divisive, low-expectation language of scolding teachers, to a corrosively implicit belief across school that the bottom set of students would be left floundering with no real hope of improvement.

 Moving to mixed ability, at first apparently a godsend, revealed a darker side, the incandescently smart thrown together with “pupils who couldn’t add and subtract negative numbers accurately”.
 Believing he was repeatedly failing his students, Kris hated it.